 Employees who make purchasing decisions are encouraged to consider the full life-cycle costs of products and services.

 All Aflac employees are encouraged to incorporate our Aflac SmartGreen® practices into their daily activities.
-We have partnered with the Clean Air Campaign to encourage “clean commuting.”
-Our clean commuters receive incentives to share rides or reduce trips to office buildings.
-We have designated special parking spaces on each campus as an incentive for our carpoolers, motorcycle riders, and hybrid or electric car owners.
+For instance, our clean commuters are treated to conveniently located, designated parking spaces on each campus as an incentive for our carpoolers, motorcycle riders, and hybrid or electric car owners.

-Additionally, more than 350 employees currently participate in our telework program.
-In 2013, an average of 2,900 meetings per month took place via Web-enabled teleconference.
-Teleconferencing not only helps the company save travel expenses, but also increases the productivity of teams spread out across the U.S. and Japan by facilitating frequent communication.
+Additionally, more than 500 employees currently participate in our telework program.
+An average of 8,000 Web-enabled teleconference meetings take place each month.
+Teleconferencing and video conferencing not only helps the company save travel expenses, but also increases the productivity of teams spread out across the U.S. and Japan by facilitating frequent communication.